bibbox/bibbox-documentation/docs/index.md

 The screen shows the currently running instances and offers more possibilities.
 You can:

 * Call the Apps UI via the switch button on the top left of the apps tile
-* See the Apps dashboard by clicking the Gear Symbol on the bottom left of the apps tile
+* See the Apps dashboard by clicking the gear symbol on the bottom left of the Apps tile
 * Call the logs of the singular Docker containers by clicking the book symbol in the bottom-middle of the apps tile
 * The light signifies the status of the app - Green: Running; Yellow: Installing; Red: Stopped